 Courses: P-track WSSS students are required to complete two WSSS-approved courses.

-Advising: Students in the P-track of the WSSS program are required to meet with one member of the WSSS Steering Committee (Rusty Russell, John Durant, or Timothy Griffin) as early as possible during the fall semesters of their first and second years in the WSSS program to discuss course selection, research direction, and key challenges and opportunities.
+Advising: Students in the P-track of the WSSS program are required to meet with one member of the WSSS Steering Committee (John Durant or Timothy Griffin) as early as possible during the fall semesters of their first and second years in the WSSS program to discuss course selection, research direction, and key challenges and opportunities.